simdjson/simdjson/doc/basics.md

   parsing it.
   For this purpose, `object` instances have a `count_fields` method.
 Again, users should be aware that the `count_fields` method can be costly since it requires scanning the whole objects.
+You should only call `count_fields` as a last resort as it may require scanning the document twice or more.
 You may use it as follows if your document is itself an object:

   ```C++
   ondemand::parser parser;